 Ms. Cindy Kim Hengst

-I currently reside in the western suburbs of Chicago and have been an active member of the Christian Church (Disciples of Christ) for more than 20 years.
-I have been active with Disciples in a variety of ways, including with NAPAD, Global Ministries, and with local regional ministries.
-I currently enjoy experiencing the world anew through the eyes of my young child and all the joys (and woes) that brings.
-I look forward to the work that serving on the NBA Board of Trustees will bring to my life and to the lives of those we serve.
+Cindy Kim Hengst currently serves as the Chair of the National Benevolent Association's Board of Trustees.
+She currently resides in the western suburbs of Chicago and has been an active member of the Christian Church (Disciples of Christ) for more than 20 years.
+She has been active with Disciples in a variety of ways, including with NAPAD, Global Ministries, and with local regional ministries.
+She enjoys experiencing the world anew through the eyes of her young child and all the joys (and woes) that brings.
+She look forward to the work that serving on the NBA Board of Trustees will bring to her life and to the lives of those we serve.

 Why did you say “yes” to the NBA Board of Trustees?